shairez/angular-sublime-snippets/README.md

 ---------
 * `ctrltest` - Controller Unit Test

-This saved me years of typing, You're welcome... :)
+This will hopefully save years of typing... :)